-Each flavor has a version of Moore's Fundamental Theorem of Interval Arithmetic (FTIA): under suitable conditions, the range of such an f over a box is contained in the result of interval-evaluating the expression over the box.
-Typically the theorem has sub-cases where extra conditions give stronger conclusions, as illustrated by the version for the set-based flavor:
+Each flavor has a version of Moore's fundamental theorem of interval arithmetic, FTIA: under suitable conditions, the range of such an f over a box is contained in the result of interval-evaluating the expression over the box.
+The details depend on the flavor's underlying theory, including its meaning of "contains".
+The standard is constructed so that for any conforming implementation of a conforming flavor, the flavor's FTIA holds in finite precision, not just at Level 1.